Is TRT available in the UK?

 A qualified and experienced Testosterone Replacement Therapy doctor will be able to tell you which type of testosterone deficiency you most likely have and possibly even why.

-Which blood tests do I need before TRT?
+Which blood tests do I need before TRT in the UK?

 Before starting TRT in the UK you need to have certain blood tests to ensure that you are safe to start this treatment as well as to show that testosterone levels are low on two occasions.
 These are the guidelines in most countries.

 You need to have two results showing low total testosterone and/or free testosterone.